bitshifter/glam-rs/README.md

 The design of this library is guided by a desire for simplicity and good performance.

-* No traits or generics in the public API for simplicity of implementation and usage
+* No generics and minimal traits in the public API for simplicity of usage
 * All dependencies are optional (e.g. `mint`, `rand` and `serde`)
 * Follows the [Rust API Guidelines] where possible
 * Aiming for 100% test [coverage]